sunnymoon/presentation_linkare_day/readme.md

 oc get all
 ```

-Our service is running and available internally within OpenShift — that means other apps and components inside the cluster can talk to it just fine.
+Our service is running and available internally within OpenShift, that means other apps and components inside the cluster can talk to it just fine.

 But to access it from outside the cluster, like from our browser, we need to expose it externally.
 For that, OpenShift provides a resource called a Route which creates an external URL and handles the traffic routing to our service.